jeffhandley/QuickReactions/README.md

 *This is now an isomorphic app!*

+For one last illustration to see that this is working, you can disable JavaScript (Chrome's developer tools has a handy checkbox for that), refresh the page, and see only the server-rendered HelloWorld message.
+The Timestamp won't render and the HelloWorld message won't change to the client's message.

 ## References

 Here are some of the other samples and posts I referenced along the way.